felix-cfzhou/GooseOrNot/README.md

 ### SocketIO
 SocketIO is used to keep the client up to date with the progress of the request to process a photo

+### Pytest
+The ever popular pytest module is used to test server side logic, model correctness, and what not.

+I would really appreciate it if anyone is willing to write more test cases.

+It would really help the debugging process!

 ## Client
 ### React-Socket-IO
 the client for our websocket to process requests